wsustcid/RoboCollector/README.md

    Note:

-   - May be only the `ros-kinetic-joy` package is needed, which will publish the control commands created by the joystick to the `/joy` node.
+   - May be only the `ros-kinetic-joy` package is needed, in which the `joy_node` of the `joy` package publishes the control commands of the joystick to the `/joy` topic.
+Then we can subscribe to this topic to send the control message to a real robot.

 ### 1.3 Joystick button test